Select your climate zone What is my climate zone?

 Angelica is a biennial herb-growing the first year and flowering the second.
 Angelica likes moist, rich soil that is slightly acid, growing best in semi-shade.
 It can be grown from seeds, but they must be sown within a few weeks otherwise they lose their viability.
 Angelica will self seed if seed heads are left on the plant.
 Young plants will die back in winter and will need mulching in frost-prone areas.
 Then they will grow again in spring and produce flowers.

-N.B.
-Angelica pachycarpa is sold as an ornamental garden plant.
-It is not suitable for culinary use or herbal remedies.
-It has bright shiny leaves.
+NOTE: Angelica pachycarpa sold as an ornamental garden plant is not edible.
+It can be distinguished from Angelica archangelica as it has bright shiny leaves.

 Culinary hints - cooking and eating Angelica